wellesley-prog-sys/wasmtime/cranelift/isle/veri/isle_fuzzing/src/ReadMe.md

 ## Extractors in ISLE

-We can identify between **external constructors** and **external extactors**, allowing us to break down terms for more complex pattern matching.
-Stores External Constructors into constructors list and External Extractors in extractors list.
+We can identify between **external constructors** and **external extactors**, allowing us to break down rules for more complex pattern matching for fuzzing purposes.
+Stores External Constructors into constructors list and External Extractors in extractors list for calling rust functions with the same names.

 ## Functions